 15. Dunk, dip, and pour at the interactive water table in Chelsea play space City Treehouse.
 Looking for something closer to your 'hood?
 We've rounded up all our favorite indoor water play spots for preschoolers.

-16. Get drenched at the state-of-the-art Waterlab at Pier 6 in Brooklyn Bridge Park.
+16. Get drenched at the state-of-the-art Waterlab at Pier 6 in Brooklyn Bridge Park or one of these other wet-and-wild Brooklyn spots.
 FREE

 17. Swim in the ocean at Coney Island and then stick around for fireworks on Friday nights.
 FREE